 Conflict of Interest Statement

-M. CONFLICT OF INTEREST STATEMENTS -
+N. CONFLICTS OF INTEREST; STATEMENTS -

-(a) An ownership or investment interest in any entity with which the corporation has a transaction or arrangement or with which the corporation is negotiating to have a transaction or arrangement;
+(a) An ownership or investment interest in any entity with which the Corporation has a transaction or arrangement or with which the Corporation is negotiating to have a transaction or arrangement;

-(b) A compensation arrangement with the corporation or with any entity or individual with which the corporation has a transaction or arrangement or any entity or individual with which the corporation is negotiating to have a transaction or arrangement;
+(b) A compensation arrangement with the Corporation or with any entity or individual with which the Corporation has a transaction or arrangement or any entity or individual with which the Corporation is negotiating to have a transaction or arrangement;

 (c) May gain a significant financial or other personal benefit, directly or indirectly, if the contract or transaction is approved; or

-(d) A potential ownership or investment interest in, or compensation arrangement with any entity or individual with which the corporation is negotiating a transaction or arrangement.
+(d) A potential ownership or investment interest in, or compensation arrangement with any entity or individual with which the Corporation is negotiating a transaction or arrangement.
 For these purposes, the term “compensation” includes direct and indirect remuneration and gifts or favors which are substantial in nature.